vbala29/Twitter_Summarizer/README.md

 *#Doyoung*: Doyoung: Doyoung is a South Korean singer and vocalist of NCT U and NCT 127.
 Recent news has surfaced regarding Doyoung’s July musical debut, where he will play the character of Count Axel von Fersen in ‘Marie Antoinette.’

-We collected our data using the bot https://seobots.io/bots/twitter-hashtag-scraper.
-The bot generates one CSV per hashtag with columns for the following data: Username, User Handle, Date of Posting, Tweet Text, ReTweet Count, Like Count.
-Note that this bot-sourced data is not returned in a csv format, where commas are used to separate data, but rather in a space-separated format.
-We paid ******** to use the bot, which allowed us to determine the number of tweets we wanted to scrape for in each hashtag, the language that the tweet needed to be in, and the minimum number of likes that a tweet needed to have.
-We chose to only include tweets that had a minimum of 25 likes in order to ensure that the tweets were representative of what most people interacting with the hashtag were actually interacting with.
-If we had set this barrier to zero, it is possible that we scraped tweets that were just “noise”—spam, or unrelated to the hashtag itself.
-This bot runs with a completion time of under two minutes, and we sourced at minimum 200 tweets from each hashtag, only using the 200 most popular ones in our actual HITs.